cwf1984/readmeGenerator/newREADME.md

   MIT

   ## Test
-  Once they have cloned the repo, users should run the program in their console.
+  Once the repo has been cloned, the user should run the program in their console.

   ## Questions
   For additional questions or information, please reach me at the links below: